cloudify-cosmo/docs.getcloudify.org/content/developer/composer/blueprint-creation.md

 The resource group is also created in the source code.
 You can click the group to display its properties and add or remove members.

 ![create group]( /images/composer/create-group.png )

-### Intrinsic Functions

-As in {{< param mgr_premium_title >}}, the values of node properties, inputs or outputs can be specified as intrinsic function return values.
-The intrinsic functions list is available at [Intrinsic functions specification page]({{< relref "developer/blueprints/spec-intrinsic-functions.md" >}}).

-{{< param cfy_composer_name >}} auto-fills the functions and displays the available properties in the existing topology.
-Note that, for the `get_attribute` function you must be familiar with and use the run-time attributes' names, not the auto-filled properties names.
-For example, to obtain a virtual IP address using the `get_attribute` function, use the run-time attribute `VirtualIp_address`, not the `VirtualIP` property.

 ## Source view